Chien-Hung/DetVisGUI/README.md

 # DetVisGUI

-GUI for easily visualizing object detection results .

-This GUI can plot object detection results with different threshold dynamically.
-It would be convient for checking object detection results and groundtruth.
+This GUI is for visualizing deep learning object detection (such as [mmdetection](https://github.com/open-mmlab/mmdetection)) results.
+It could display object detection results with different threshold dynamically, and would be convient for verifying object detection results and groundtruth.
 This code supports Pascal VOC and COCO data formats.

 ![alt tag](./demo/demo2.gif)